 About the Program

-The Shared Beringian Heritage Program, created in 1991, resulted from a commitment by Presidents George H.W.
+The Shared Beringian Heritage Program resulted from a commitment by Presidents George H.W.
 Bush and Mikhail Gorbachev to expand United States and Soviet cooperation in the field of environmental protection and the study of global change.
 The natural and cultural resources in the area known as Beringia are of international significance and present tangible proof that the North American and Asian continents were once connected by a vast land bridge.

-Since the 1960s scientists and local indigenous populations have recognized the importance of the Beringia region and sought some form of formal recognition for the area.
-The U.S. Congress recognized the importance of the shared cultural and natural heritage of the Beringia region in 1991 when it directed funding to the National Park Service to establish the Shared Beringian Heritage Program.
+The U.S. Congress agreed that the shared cultural and natural heritage of the Beringia region and the reestablishment of ties between people in Beringia were of primary importance, and in 1991 directed funding to the National Park Service to establish the Shared Beringian Heritage Program.
+The Beringia Program receives approximately $650,000 on an annual basis.

 Mission and Goals